simon-ritchie/apysc/docs_src/source/animation_rotation_around_center.md

 ## Basic usage

-The following example will sets the ratation animation (from 0 to 90 degrees) with the `animation_rotation_around_center` method:
+The following example will set the rotation animation (from 0 to 90 degrees) with the `animation_rotation_around_center` method:

 ```py
 # runnable